 The value for “Feb” and “2019” is a stored 0; the aggregated value for “Qtr.
 1” is also 0.

 If the option to store zero values is not enabled for a cube, the writeback behavior is backwards compatible with previous versions of Jedox; in other words, when writing zeroes, cube results will be like in earlier Jedox versions.
-If a user writes 0 in a cell, the cell is deleted.
-The same happens if the user splashes zeros, or if zero values are included in an ETL load.
+If you write 0 in a cell, the cell is deleted.
+The same happens if you splash zeros, or if zero values are included in an ETL load.

-Jedox Excel Add-in and Jedox Web (in the Reports component) also offer the option to delete a cell by using the Delete key on the cell (in Excel: Ctrl + Delete).
+In the Excel Add-in and Jedox Web (in the Reports component) you can also delete a cell by using the Delete key on the cell (in Excel: Ctrl + Delete).
 This behavior also stays as before.

 If the option to store zero values is enabled, the writeback behavior changes.
-If the user enters a 0 in a base cell, this 0 is now stored as a value in the OLAP cube.
-In aggregated cells, if the user splashes a 0 (with #0), the base cells will still be deleted, which prevents users (who may not be aware that the option is used) from accidentally creating a large number of stored 0 values.
+If you enter a 0 in a base cell, this 0 is now stored as a value in the OLAP cube.
+In aggregated cells, if you splash 0 (with #0), the base cells will still be deleted, which prevents other users (who may not be aware that the option is used) from accidentally creating a large number of stored 0 values.
 To splash zeros on an aggregated cell, the new input commands #00 and !00 should be used.

-The DEL key (CTRL + DEL in Excel) deletes cell values (on base or aggregated level).
-During “copy” operations, 0 values in the source are copied to the target area.
+The Delete key (CTRL + Delete in Excel) deletes cell values (on base or aggregated level).
+For copy operations, the 0 values in the source are copied to the target area.

 Rules can use empty or 0 values in several ways.
 For example, a rule could include an IF() function that checks whether a value is 0: IF(… == 0,…,…).
 Also, a rule could return 0 as a value.